This post has the following content warnings:

 Permalink

 “Almost all of the humans we’ve encountered have been severely injured by living in the memetic broth of the Accord.
 They need rest and love to grow into their best selves, and unfortunately one of the ways in which the Accord is sick is through the self-reinforcing belief among its components that it is inevitable.
-For almost all Terrans we have encountered, it’s easier for them imagine the end of the world than the end of the Accord’s abuse.”
+For almost all Terrans we have encountered, it’s easier for them imagine the end of existence than the end of the Accord’s abuse.”

 “Our drugs and care enable individual Terrans to break out of these self-limiting beliefs, but it often takes them multiple lifetimes.
-The Terrans that, after all that, want to help the Accord, are currently helping, but most of them are content to sit back and enjoy their lives, and not worry about the details.
+The people that, after all that, want to help the Accord, are currently helping, but most of them are content to sit back and enjoy their lives, and not worry about the details.
 We’ve got them all handled, after all :) And besides, drugs are fun, you don't need a reason to use them!"

 Permalink